 - Documentation: Document the change and approval information.

-All changes to our informational services must follow a structured process to ensure appropriate planning and execution.
+All changes to company informational services must follow a structured process to ensure appropriate planning and execution.

 See “Appendix A – Types of Changes and Definitions” for more detailed definitions.
 Each Change Authority must establish an appropriate complete change management process commensurate with the type of change being authorized (see “Appendix B – Risk Assessment” and definitions of types of changes.)